ydb-platform/ydb/ydb/docs/en/core/cluster/short-access-control-notation.md

 | `F` | (full) all rights.
 It consists of permissions for use and management.|
 | `FL` | (full legacy) obsolete version of all rights.
 It consists of permissions for use (obsolete) and management.|

-#### Simple Permissions
+### Simple Permissions

-If no other option is available, the list of permissions will be provided in parentheses through the vertical bar `|` symbol.
+If there's no matching permission group, the list of permissions will be provided in parentheses separated by the vertical bar `|` symbol.

 For example, `+(SR|UR):subject` — permission for reading and updating table records.

 | Permission | Description |